raviX007/flask-mongo-crud/README.md

 ## Usage

 - To test the API, you can use tools like `curl`, Postman, or any other API client.
-- For database management and exploration, you can use MongoDB Compass to connect to the MongoDB instance running in the Docker container.
+- For database management and exploration, you can use the MongoDB instance running in the Docker container.

 ## Endpoints